 Doctor of Ministry Degree (DMin)

-• Foundational courses offered in January, June and October
+• Foundational courses are offered in January, June and October.

-• Up to 14 credits can be taken online (depending on specialization).
+• Up to 14 credits offered online (depending on specialization).

 Phillips continues to offer financial aid to every person accepted into the DMin program.
-Phillips will continue to award 60 percent tuition assistance to all students, along with 80 percent tuition assistance to members of the Christian Church (Disciples of Christ) or United Church of Christ along with underrepresented racial/ethnic groups.
+Phillips will continue to award 60 percent tuition assistance to all students, along with 80 percent tuition assistance to members of the Christian Church (Disciples of Christ) or United Church of Christ along with those from specific underrepresented groups.

 At Phillips, we know there are many factors to consider when choosing a DMin program: faculty, community, affordability, and more.
 Contact Ulysses Allen to learn just how close you can be to getting your Doctor of Ministry.
 You're also always invited to visit us in Tulsa, Oklahoma.